Mocana was founded in 2002 as an embedded security software company for military applications.

-Our cryptographic engines were tested by the top 13 testing labs at NIST.
+Our cryptographic engines were tested by the top 13 testing labs at NIST and the NSA.
 We were awarded FIPS Certification by them, the most difficult certifications a security package can aspire to achieve.

 William (Bill) Diotte is a technology entrepreneur, CEO and Board Member with over 20 years of experience in working with tech-driven companies from startup stage to Fortune 500.

 Prior to joining Mocana as Chief Executive, he was the co-founder and CEO of software defined networking pioneer BroadHop Inc., acquired by Cisco.
 Starting off his career as a manufacturing engineer, he became an executive and managing director with both Gemini and SRI Consulting serving high tech companies in the software and telecom markets.
 Bill has also served as a Board Member to LiveAction, Inc., and is an investor and advisor to several companies in the software infrastructure and security space.

 In addition to his passion for winter sports, his favorite business hobby is working with young and scaling companies that are set on disrupting or creating new markets.